DASPRiD/gnome-shell-extension-area-screenshot/README.md

 them.
 For this purpose, it checks for an executable in the directory "~/bin/area-screenshot-post".
 If this file exists, it will be executed with the absolute filename of the generated screenshot as argument.

+An example for automatically uploading taken screenshots can be found in the examples directory.